 Configure, compile and install MariaDB.

-Enable if it is disabled.
+Enable mongo if it is disabled.

+When possible, this is the preferred access way because it does not require all the java path settings et because it is faster than using the java driver.

 Using the Mongo Java Driver

-This is possible with all distributions including JDBC support.
+This is available with all distributions including JDBC support.
 The only additional things to do are:

 Install the MongoDB Java Driver by downloading its jar file.
 Several versions are available.
 If possible use the latest version 3 one.